tugushigiorgi/ClassroomRESTAPI/README.md

 **3. Post and Comment Management:**

    - **Posting Messages:**
-     Facilitate effective communication within the classroom.
     Both teachers and students can post messages for announcements and discussions.